Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-• Chicken heart has less saturated fat.
+• Chicken hearts have less saturated fat.

-Food varieties used in this article are Beef, chuck eye steak, boneless, separable lean and fat, trimmed to 0" fat, all grades, cooked, grilled and Chicken, heart, all classes, raw.
+Food varieties used in this article are Beef, chuck eye steak, boneless, separable lean, and fat, trimmed to 0" fat, all grades, cooked, grilled and Chicken, heart, all classes, raw.

 Infographic

-Chuck steak vs Chicken heart infographic
+Chuck steak vs Chicken hearts infographic

 Infographic link